ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 The preferred format of this file is `reStructuredText Markup Syntax`_, although you can also use `Markdown Syntax`_.
-While Markdown syntax has better GitHub support, you can resuse ReStructuredText (RST) files within Sphinx documentation.
+While Markdown syntax has better GitHub support, you can reuse ReStructuredText (RST) files within Sphinx documentation.
 For more information, see :ref:`readme_files`.

 The ``README`` file should at the minimum contain these elements: